 Activity 2 – Wayfind a treasure map

 Imagine you have hidden a treasure somewhere.
-Now you want to make a map to remember where you have hidden your treasure.
+Now you want to make a map to remember where you have buried your treasure.
 How will you retrace your steps?
 How will you identify where to turn, right or left, north or south?
 What markings can you choose to record to lead the way?
-What symbols can you use to mark the key steps of the path from any point to the treasure?
+What symbols can you use to mark the critical steps of the path from any point to the treasure?
 Take a look at treasure maps and see what has been used in the past.
 Which symbols do you think work well?
-How can you create graphics that make sense, create confidence and show a clear path with clear signs?
+How can you create graphics that make sense, build confidence and show a clear path with clear signs?
 Which directions are clear?
-In making your map be sure to include a map key and if appropriate a scale.
-Consider mapping a journey in a book.
-Can your map show the route and the adventures and the events along the way?
+In making your map include a map key and if appropriate a scale.
+Mark your treasure!

 Activity 3 – Wayfinding and your school